What is a bone marrow test?

 Children and teenagers often have sedation for this type of test.

-We have a children's cancer section where you can find out about this test if your child has acute lymphoblastic leukaemia (ALL) and needs a bone marrow test.
+We have a children's cancer section where you can find out about this test if your child has acute lymphoblastic leukaemia (ALL).

 After your bone marrow test